lubiah/kudadamold/src/routes/blog/content/return-data-from-sqlite3-nodejs/index.md

 ---
-title: 'JavaScript: How To Return Data From A Function In Sqlite3'
+title: "JavaScript: How To Return Data From A Function In Sqlite3"
 description: How to return data from a function when using Sqlite3 in node javascript
 excerpt: Learn how to return data from a function in sqlite
 keywords: